VIVelev/2Inter4U/README.md

-# Julie - the chatbot that knows you
+# Too Interesting For You - the chatbot that knows your favourite topics